nyergler/nyergler.github.io/content/posts/2004-07-23-irrational-exuberance.md

 ![Irrational exuberance over new iPod &#64; Apple Store][4]

 I was walking from my hotel to work Wednesday and passed San Francisco’s Apple Store.
-The <span class="caps">UPS</span> truck was unloading a stack of boxes at the back door.
+The UPS truck was unloading a stack of boxes at the back door.
 Store emloyees, clad in their Bondi-blue t-shirts, were rabidly tearing into a box.
 A woman pulled out what I surmise to be the new iPod box (also Bondi blue), held it in the air, jumping up and down, practically giggling.